 Oakland Real Estate

 Interested in homes for sale in Oakland, CA?
 In the Sequoyah-Chabot neighborhood, many homeowners enjoy large lots that border the East Bay Regional Park and the Lake Chabot Golf Course.
 Montclair’s homes are situated on forested lots that offer a quiet retreat from the city.
 Temescal is an up-and-coming neighborhood along bustling Telegraph Avenue, with the feel of an urban village.
 In Jack London Square near the waterfront, old warehouses and former factories have been converted to loft living.
 Lakeshore-Upper Grand, with its mix of shopping, restaurants, antique stores, and a farmers market, is one of Oakland’s most eclectic neighborhoods.
-For those who live in Claremont, the Elmwood Shopping District offers a variety of old-fashioned shops and mixture of merchants.
+For those who live in Claremont, the Elmwood Shopping District offers a variety of old-fashioned shops and a mixture of merchants.

 It’s easy to enjoy a wide variety of year-round outdoor activities in Oakland.
 Lake Merritt, located in the heart of the city, offers a 3.4-mile walking path, picnicking, sailing, and kayaking.
 Redwood and Joaquin Regional Parks encompass stately forests of 150-foot coast redwoods and provide miles of hiking, jogging, and horseback-riding trails.
 Anthony Chabot Regional Park offers golfing, an equestrian center, hiking, bicycling, and fishing.
 For sports fans, Oakland is home to the Oakland Raiders, Oakland Athletics, Golden State Warriors, and the Golden Gate Fields racetrack.